16 Quick Gross Motor Activities For Toddlers To Do At Home

 There are three different types of gross motor skills: locomotion referring to the movement (examples include running, skipping, leaping, and hopping); stationary skills referring to an action in a fixed place (examples include bending, stretching, balancing, and reaching); and manipulation referring to moving objects in a variety of ways (examples include throwing, kicking, catching a ball, and hula hooping) (6).

 This list of gross motor activities for toddlers will help them improve their muscle strength and also keep them active for long periods of time.
-Games such as obstacle courses, cleaning the room, or hopscotch can help put your baby’s large muscles to use and also aid their development.
+Games and physical activities for toddlers such as obstacle courses, cleaning the room, and hopscotch can help put your baby’s large muscles to use and also aid their development.
 Your toddler will surely enjoy indulging in these games and have a fun time honing their abilities.
 But it is vital that you keep them under supervision at all times to prevent any mishaps or them getting hurt.
+You may also modify the activities for different ages and skill levels to ensure a positive and enjoyable experience.

 Infographic: Gross Motor Skills Importance and Developmental Milestones